Preference shares in a Thai Co., Ltd.

 Equal share rights and preference share structures

 Under Thailand‘s company laws, the shares in a limited company generally have the same characteristics.
-Each share represents the same portion of the corporate property, in the corporates profits and the same voting rights of the shareholders meeting.
+Each share represents the corresponding portion of the corporate property, in the corporates profits and the same voting rights of the shareholders meeting.
 The equal rights principal is a typical characteristic of a limited company.
 The share does not change its character by a share transfer to a new owner.
-Therefore, with respect to the shares, the memorandum of association just has to indicate the amount of share capital and the divisions thereof into shares of a fixed amount with no further details required (Section 1098 no. 5 CCC).
+Therefore, concerning the shares, the memorandum of association just has to indicate the amount of share capital and the divisions thereof into shares of a fixed amount with no further details required (Section 1098 no. 5 CCC).

 In the case of a traditional foreign direct investment under a (cheap) non-preferred shareholding structure (that means all shareholders have equal rights) with foreign investors, the Thai shareholder has no business interest in the company and does not invest with his own funds, but has majority voting and dividend rights.
-This is deemed to be a nominee structure under the Foreign Business Act because voting power without voting interest and profit rights which are not properly carried out result in an illegal imbalance.
-Such investment structure is strictly forbidden and even a serious criminal act.
+This is deemed to be a nominee structure under the Foreign Business Act because voting power without voting interest and profit rights which are not adequately carried out result in an illegal imbalance.
+Such investment structure is strictly forbidden and even a severe criminal act.
 However, that law is till today poorly enforced in Thailand.

-Deviating from the general principal as stated above, the limited company can issue two types of shares, common shares (aka ordinary shares) and preference shares.
+Deviating from the general principle as stated above, the limited company can issue two types of shares, common shares (aka ordinary shares) and preference shares.
 In this case, the number of preference shares to be issued, and the nature and extent of the preferential rights accruing to them has to be agreed in detail in the statutory meeting of the company (Section 1108 no. 4 CCC).
 Under Section 1111 CCC these details have to be officially registered in conformity with the resolution of the statutory meeting.
 After this has been accomplished, the preferential rights attributed to preferred shares cannot be altered at any later point in time (Section 1142 CCC).

 However, the design of the preference clause depends on the agreements made in the corporate documents, not automatically by law.
 Under Thailand’s company legislation, a preferred shareholder may have less, more or different company rights than an ordinary shareholder.
-There is no law defined preference share structure.
+There is no legally defined preference share structure.
 However, in any case, it is a misconception to qualify preference shares as “half share and half debt”.
-It is preferential equity, but definitely equity, no senior debt, no mezzanine financing.
+It is preferred equity, but definitely equity, no senior debt, no mezzanine financing.